 - Roadside assistance if you need your boat to be towed due to a mishap while transporting it to and from the water

-Top Five Types of Boating Accidents in Michigan in 2011
+Top Five Types of Boating Accidents in Michigan

 - Collision with another boat: 37 accidents